-Paul began his film career as a body double for Daniel Radcliffe on the film Harry Potter & the Order of the Phoenix.
-He spent much of his time 20ft up in the air on the hydraulic broomstick system and doing other physically demanding activities during the shoot, whilst building a good rapport with the cast/crew and a reputation as a versatile performer.
+He began his film career as a body double for Daniel Radcliffe on the film Harry Potter & the Order of the Phoenix.
+Spending much of his time 20ft up in the air on the hydraulic broomstick system and performing other physically demanding activities, it wasn't long before Paul started to get noticed as a versatile performer.

-His first creature performing role was in 2009, when he played a tortured soul who pulls the boat across the river styx in the 2010 remake of Clash of the Titans.
-Working with the Oscar nominated Creatures Inc, Paul underwent a full 5 hour makeup process and then performed in the outside water tank at Pinewood Studios.
+His first creature role was in the remake of Clash of the Titans.
+Working with the Oscar nominated Creatures Inc, he underwent a 5 hour makeup process to transform into a tortured soul that pulls the boatman across the river styx.
+To add to the challenge of performing in such extreme silicone prosthetics, the scene was filmed in a large outside water tank at Pinewood studios.

-In 2010, he was chosen by director Joe Johnston to be a visual effect double for skinny Steve Rogers in Captain America: The First Avenger.
-Working closely with Lola Visual Effects, Paul was Skinny Steve in the pre-production proof of concept tests and was on set as a visual reference for the recruitment scene.
-The remainder of body double duties on the film were performed by Leander Deeny.
+In 2010, Paul was chosen by director Joe Johnston to be a visual effects double for skinny Steve Rogers in Captain America: The First Avenger.
+Working closely with Lola Visual Effects, he helped bring Skinny Steve to life in the pre-production VFX tests and was on set as a visual reference for the recruitment scene (along with Leander Deeny, who was the body double for the remainder of the film).

 He has since gone on to appear in many films playing aliens, zombies and monsters, but probably most notably in Star Wars: The Force Awakens.
 Paul is credited as a 'creature and droid puppeteer' and plays an alien called 'Varmik'.
 This character is of particular interest to Star Wars fans due to his origin.
 Varmik is based on 2 classic pieces of Ralph McQuarrie production art from 1975 - the cantina showdown and early Chewbacca designs.
 The former was a particular favourite of J.J Abrams’ that he wanted to bring to life on screen.